Facts of Benito Juárez, Tlaxcala

 The entity 2515 has a female population born in the same entity of {PBL} women.

-The number of inhabitants who were not born in this entity is 1225.
+The number of men born in the region is 2419.

-In the entity in question, the female population aged 5 years and over who lived there in March 2015 amounted to 2847.
+In the federal entity in question, the male population aged 5 years and older in March 2015 was 2586.

 It is estimated that in March 2015, 63 men aged 5 years or older were residing in another federative entity, regardless of their place of origin.